 Root Canal FAQ

 Keller TX Endodontists Dr. Attar, Dr. Walsh, Dr. Eggleston and Dr. Turner answer your frequently asked questions about root canals!
 Have a question that isn’t on this page?
-Call Keller Office Phone Number 817-562-4141 today and we can help answer your questions!
+Call Endodontics Office in Keller Phone Number 817-562-4141 today and we can help answer your questions!

 What is a root canal?

 A root canal is similar to having a filling, but rather than placing a filling on the chewing surface of your tooth where you can see it, we place a filling on the inside of the tooth.
 This allows us to remove inflamed or infected tissue to restore your tooth to good health.

 As specialists, we have many advanced techniques that allow us to effectively anesthetize your tooth to ensure you have a pain free experience at Advanced Endodontics of Texas.

 Without cracks/fracture, decay or leakage around the filling or crown, a root canal may last indefinitely.
 Although there are always teeth that are not amenable to root canal treatment, most teeth are retained many years after treatment with proper care.